-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the E-M1 II and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-M1 II better than the Sony A7S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M1 Mark II: